-In order for the police to prove their case at court, they must prove each of the following matters beyond a reasonable doubt.
+For the police to prove their case at court, they must prove beyond a reasonable doubt:

-It will be necessary for the Police in every offence to prove that the accused was the person who committed the offence.
+Police must also prove that the accused was the person who committed the offence.